Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, while memory care in Lafayette is relatively affordable compared to larger metropolitan areas, it still represents a premium over other types of senior living due to the intensive nature of care and resources needed for individuals with memory disorders.

-Dementia sufferers looking for memory care in Broussard, Louisiana will find Camelot Of Broussard Nursing Care, a memory care facility located at 418 Albertson Parkway in 70518 zip code area which offers services like community dining, caregiving staff trained specifically for dementia and special colors to aid with memory.
-Camelot Of Broussard Nursing Care is able to care for up to 148 dementia sufferers.
+Seniors with dementia looking for memory care in Broussard, Louisiana will find Camelot Of Broussard Nursing Care, a memory care home situated at 418 Albertson Parkway in 70518 zip code area which provides services like local transportation services, regular checks for weight loss and gain and brain health activities.
+Camelot Of Broussard Nursing Care is able to provide care to up to 148 seniors.
 Camelot Of Broussard Nursing Care has a Louisiana license number of 195592.

 In Lafayette, Louisiana, Medicare provides limited coverage for memory care costs, primarily through its Part A and Part B programs.
 However, it's important to understand the specifics of what Medicare will and won't cover when it comes to memory care services in this region.